 Heading to a potluck?
 Don’t bring a store-bought pumpkin pie.
 Instead, get clever using foods that will help keep you fuller, longer.
 “I have made really fun things where I use the pumpkin as a serving dish,” says Helm.
 Her go-to party pick: Carve out and clean the inside of a small pumpkin, and use it to serve fresh vegetables and a pumpkin hummus dip (combine pumpkin puree with your favorite hummus and fall spices).

 Nicole Fornabaio/Rd.com, iStock/pshonka, iStock/Issaurinko

 “My whole philosophy is 90/10,” says Bauer.
 “90 percent healthy, 10 percent fun.
 If you go out of your way 90 percent of the time to make really smart, high-quality food choices, we all have wiggle room.”
 Her favorite wiggle-room candy?
 Butterfingers.
 And don’t feel guilty about that afternoon chocolate bar.
 “If you’re going to eat a dessert, you should feel good about it,” says Alpert.
-"If you feel guilty about what you’re indulging in, you might continue to make bad food choices.
-For example: 'I ate too much candy today, so the day is blown and I'll just have a slice of pizza for dinner.'"
-If 90/10 is too inexact for you, this simple equation tells you exactly how many calories you should be eating each day.
+“If you feel guilty about what you’re indulging in, you might continue to make bad food choices.
+For example: ‘I ate too much candy today, so the day is blown and I’ll just have a slice of pizza for dinner.’”
+Next, read about the best and worst Halloween treats for your teeth.